PoCInnovation/Workshops/software/10.Neo4j/README.md

 To verify that your connection is working, modify the file `index.ts` to print models defined in the database.

-It should print an empty object like this :
+It should print an empty object like this:

 ```shell
 > typescript-project-template@1.0.0 dev